VigilTech/backend-challenge/README.md

 was using and independent of an<br>
 operating system because he wanted to<br>
 use the functions of his new PC with an<br>
 80386 processor.
-Development was done<br>
+Development was done on<br>
-on MINIX using the GNU C Compiler.<br>
+MINIX using the GNU C Compiler.<br>